-"The healing waters will never bring the dead Hurons to life!" returned Uncas, in the music of the Delawares; "the tumbling rivers washes their bones! their men are squaws; their women owls.
-Go-call together the Huron dogs, that they may look upon a warrior.
-My nostrils are offended; they scent the blood of a coward!"
+"The healing waters will never bring the dead Hurons to life," returned Uncas, in the music of the Delawares; "the 'umbling river washes their bones; their men are squaws; their women owls.
+Go call together the Huron dogs, that they may look upon a warrior.
+My nostrils are offended; they sent the blood of a coward."

 The latter allusion struck deep, and the injury rankled.
 Many of the Hurons understood the strange tongue in which the captive spoke, among which number was Magua.
-This cunning savage beheld, and instantly profited by, his advantage.
-Dropping the light robe of skin from his shoulder, he stretched forth his arm, and commenced a burst of his dangerous and artful elo-However much his influence auence. -among his people had been impaired by his occasional and besetting weakness, as well as by his desertion of the tribe, his courage, and his fame as an orator, were undeniable.
+This cunning savage beheld, and instantly profited by his advantage.
+Dropping the light robe of skin from his shoulder, he stretched forth his arm, and commenced a burst of his dangerous and artful eloquence.
+However much his influence among his people had been impaired by his occasional and besetting weakness, as well as by his desertion of the tribe, his courage and his fame as an orator were undeniable.
 He never spoke without auditors, and rarely without making converts to his opinions.
-On the present occasion, his native powers were stimulated by the keenest thirst for revenge.
+On the present occasion, his native powers were stimulated by the thirst of revenge.

-He again recounted the events of the

-attack on the island at Glenn's ; the death of his associates; and the escape of their most formidable enemies.
+He again recounted the events of the attack on the Island at Glenn's; the death of his associates; and the escape of their most formidable enemies.
 Then he described the nature and position of the mount whither he had led such captives as had fallen into their hands.
-Of his own bloody intentions towards the maidens, and of his baffled malice, he made no mention. but passed rapidly on to the surprise by the party of "la Longue Carabine" and its fatat Here he paused, and looked termination. about him in affected veneration for the departed-but, in truth, to note the effect of his opening narrative.
+Of his own bloody intentions towards the maidens, and of his baffled malice he made no mention, but passed rapidly on to the surprise of the party by "La longue Carabine," and its fatal termination.
+Here he paused and looked about him, in affected veneration for the departed, but, in truth, to note the effect of his opening narrative.
 As usual, every eye was riveted on his face.
 Each dusky figure seemed a breathing statue, so motionless was the posture, so intense the attention of the individual.

 Then Magua dropped his voice, which had hitherto been clear, strong, and elevated, and touched upon the merits of the dead.
 No quality that was likely to command the sympathy of an Indian escaped his notice.
-One had neverbeen known to follow the chase in vain; another had been indefatigable on the trail of their enemies.
-This was brave; that, generous.
-In short, he so managed his allusions, that in a nation which was composed of so few families, he contrived to strike every chord that might find, in its turn, some breast in which to vibrate.
+One had never been known to follow the chase in vain; another had been indefatigable on the trail of their enemies.
+This was brave, that generous.
+In short, he so managed his allusions, that in a nation which was composed of so few families he contrived to strike every chord that might find, in its turn, some breast in which to vibrate.